wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

   }
 ```

 Each state change will result in UI modification.
 Before making a call the application needs specific permissions to use the microphone.
-In the next step, we're going to add the functionality in our project to request these permissions.
+In the next step, we're going to add the functionality in the project to request these permissions.

 ### Request Permissions